BBBase-EHeresy-PPPub/PPPub/docs/scenarios/rise_of_angmar.md

 The forces of Angmar have been given a single task: to wipe out the royal lineage of Arnor and claim Fornost for the Witch-king.
 Arvedui must survive this onslaught if his line is to endure, for a much larger army of fouler creatures draws ever nearer.

-- The Evil player wins immediately if all of Arvedui, Aranarth, and Malbeth are slain.
-- The Good player wins if the Evil force is wiped out before this can happen.
-- Alternatively, the game is a draw if Arvedui abandons Fornost and manages to escape the board via any board edge — and if the battle is going ill, this may be a good idea!
+The Evil player wins immediately if all of Arvedui, Aranarth, and Malbeth are slain.
+The Good player wins if the Evil force is wiped out before this can happen.
+Alternatively, the game is a draw if Arvedui abandons Fornost and manages to escape the board via any board edge — and if the battle is going ill, this may be a good idea!

 **SPECIAL RULES**

-*Malbeth the Seer* — *Malbeth knows that the doom of Arnor is upon his king and so puts all of his visions to use in protecting his liege.*
+* **Malbeth the Seer**

-- Whenever Arvedui suffers a Wound within 6" of Malbeth, he will ignore the Wound on a 4+ rather than a 5+.
+Whenever Arvedui suffers a Wound within 6" of Malbeth, he will ignore the Wound on a 4+ rather than a 5+.

-*Arvedui's Last Stand* — *Arvedui knows that if he does not stand and fight this threat from the north then his kingdom shall be thrust into destruction and ruin.*
+* **Arvedui's Last Stand**

-- Arvedui has the Fearless special rule.
+Arvedui has the Fearless special rule.

 **PARTICIPANTS**